oldnomad/picosocks5/DEVELOPMENT.md

 First, you have to decide three parameters:

-  - Choose a unique name ("module name") by which the crypro library will be known in th configuration script.
+  - Choose a unique name ("module name") by which the crypto library will be known in th configuration script.
 Lower case and no spaces is the preferred format.
 Names "yes", "no", "emul", "gnutls", and "openssl" must not be used.